Armenia, Azerbaijan agree on cease-fire in Nagorno-Karabakh

 The event is widely viewed by historians as genocide.
 Turkey denies the deaths constituted genocide, saying the toll has been inflated and that those killed were victims of civil war and unrest.

-Turkey’s active involvement in the conflict worried Russia, which has a military base in Armenia.
+Turkey’s high profile in the conflict worried Russia, which has a military base in Armenia.
 The two countries are linked by a security treaty obliging Moscow to offer support to its ally if it comes under aggression.

 At the same time, Russia has sought to maintain strong economic and political ties with oil-rich Azerbaijan and ward off Turkey’s attempt to increase its influence in the South Caucasus without ruining its delicate relations with Ankara.